kanishkamisra/website/content/authors/admin/_index.md

 - **Kanishka Misra** and Kyle Mahowald.
 2024.
 [Language Models Learn Rare Phenomena from Less Rare Phenomena: The Case of the Missing AANNs](https://aclanthology.org/2024.emnlp-main.53/). *EMNLP 2024*. **Outstanding Paper Award**.

 - **Kanishka Misra** and Najoung Kim.
 2024.
-[Generating novel experimental hypotheses from language models: A case study on cross-dative generalization](https://arxiv.org/abs/2408.05086). *arxiv preprint*.
+[A systematic framework for generating novel experimental hypotheses from language models](https://arxiv.org/abs/2408.05086). *arxiv preprint*.

 <!-- - Juan Diego Rodriguez, Aaron Mueller, and **Kanishka Misra**.
 2025.
 [Characterizing the Role of Similarity in the Property Inferences of Language Models](https://aclanthology.org/2025.naacl-long.574/). *NAACL 2025*.